Table of Contents

-Furthermore, cognitive deficits like frontotemporal dementia >have been observed.
-The life-threatening aspect of the condition is, however, the respiratory insufficiency that develops at a progressed stage of the disease and which involves dyspnea and an increased risk of bronchopulmonary infections.
+Furthermore, cognitive deficits such as frontotemporal dementia have been observed.
+However, respiratory insufficiency develops at a progressive stage of the disease and is a life-threatening aspect of the condition.
+It involves dyspnea and an increased risk of bronchopulmonary infections.

 Diagnosis of ALS

 Diagnosis of exclusion for ALS

-Diagnosing amyotrophic lateral sclerosis is done by a diagnosis of exclusion.
-In accordance with the so-called El Escorial criteria postulated by the World Federation of Neurology (WFN) in 1998, a diagnosis is only confirmed when at least 3 body regions (out of bulbar, cervical, thoracic, and lumbosacral motor neurons)- show clinical and electrophysiological signs of motor neuron damages (upper and lower motor neurons).
-However, the practicability of these criteria is controversial since a secure diagnosis is only possible in an already progressed stage of the disease.
+The diagnosis of amyotrophic lateral sclerosis is established by exclusion.
+In accordance with the so-called El Escorial criteria postulated by the World Federation of Neurology (WFN) in 1998, a diagnosis is only confirmed when at least 3 body regions (out of bulbar, cervical, thoracic, and lumbosacral motor neurons) show clinical and electrophysiological signs of motor neuronal damage (upper and lower motor neurons).
+However, the practical value of these criteria is disputed since a definitive diagnosis is only possible in an already progressive stage of the disease.

-- Electromyogram (EMG): The muscular denervation caused by the destruction of the lower motor neurons manifests as an increase in spontaneous activity of the affected muscle fibers which translates to fasciculation potentials and positive sharp waves on the EMG.
+- Electromyogram (EMG): Muscular denervation caused by the destruction of the lower motor neurons manifests as an increase in spontaneous activity of the affected muscle fibers, which translates to fasciculation potentials and positive sharp waves on EMG.

-- Electromyoneurography (ENG): A sign of axonal damage, reduced amplitudes of the compound motor action potentials can be found.
-Initially, the nerve conduction velocity (NCV) is not impaired but it can diminish with the progression of the disease.
+- Electromyoneurography (ENG): A sign of axonal damage with reduced amplitudes of the compound motor action potentials can be found.
+Initially, the nerve conduction velocity (NCV) is not impaired but is diminished with disease progression.

-In accordance with standard recommendations, further differential diagnosis procedures should include an MRI in order to rule out spinal causes (e.g., myelopathy, radiculopathy) and extensive laboratory testing:
+In accordance with standard recommendations, further differential diagnosis should be based on an MRI in order to rule out spinal causes (e.g., myelopathy, radiculopathy).
+Extensive laboratory testing based on the following parameters is also needed:

 - Inflammation marker (ESR, CRP)